 The XML inputs are loaded into XML Merge in order.
 The order is recorded in an attribute on the root element of the merged delta file.

 For a delta with type 'merge-concurrent', one input file is considered to be the common ancestor from which the other input files have been derived.
 As each successive file is loaded into the delta, the file is first aligned with the common ancestor and this alignment will take precedence over alignment between this file and other files previously loaded into the delta.

 For a delta with type 'merge-sequential', each input file is considered to be a derivative of the previous input file.
 As each successive file is loaded into the delta, the file is aligned with the previous file.

-XML Merge can use key values, identified to the software using an attribute in the DeltaXML namespace, to identify corresponding elements in the inputs.
+XML Merge can use key values, specified by the user with an attribute in the DeltaXML namespace, to identify corresponding elements in the inputs.
 Alignment of elements with the same namespace, local name and key will take precedence in the alignment process over other alignment criteria.
 Elements with different keys in the files will not be considered to correspond.